 This course will provide guidance on how to navigate a successful career as a medical SLP in a skilled nursing facility (SNF).
 The first part provides an overview of the continuum of care, Medicare regulations, and the basics for working in a SNF.
 The second part describes the foundations for defensible documentation and billing using ICD-10 and CPT codes.
 Using the Medicare Benefit Policy Manual as the driving source, this course will provide specific instructions on how to write evaluations, plans of care, progress notes, and discharge notes that will stand up to review.
 Strategies to maximize productivity will be presented.
 Included in this course are handouts for writing functional, measurable, short-term and long-term goals.
 Offered for 0.25 SLP CEUs – 2.5 contact hours.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.

-Financial — Kellyn Hall is the presenter of online CEU courses sponsored by Northern Speech; receives royalty payments.
+Financial — Kellyn Hall is a presenter of online CEU courses sponsored by Northern Speech Services; receives royalty payments.

 Nonfinancial — Kellyn Hall has no relevant nonfinancial relationships to disclose.